-Consider adding some plush blue chairs to your kitchen space, especially if kitchen stools aren’t your style.
+If you don’t like kitchen stools, add some plush blue chairs.
 They’re comfortable and sprinkle a bit of color on a brown wooden dining table arrangement.

 Blue reminds you of skies and seas, but it also exemplifies stability.
 Share hints of your personality by using different shades of blue for your furniture and walls.
 For example, a brown kitchen island and brown cabinets perfectly combine with the blues.